 The marathon became Muñoz’s strongest race.
 He could have slowed down and taken it easy, but running meant too much to him.
 In 1990, he ran nine marathons, one of which qualified him for the Boston Marathon.
 In 1994, Nike asked Muñoz if the brand could feature him, a marathon runner with HIV, in its ads.
 After being advised by some to not do it for fear of what publicly disclosing his HIV status would do, Muñoz decided to go for it.

-Nike’s ad with Muñoz helped show that people with HIV can live full lives and even active ones.
+Nike’s ad with Muñoz helped show that people with HIV can live full and active lives.
 It also helped show those in the general population that people with HIV are more than their virus.
 Today, Muñoz continues to run as part of his healthy lifestyle.

 Marvelyn Brown was 19 when she found out she had HIV.
 In a 2008 interview with NPR, she recalled having a “blank feeling” because she didn’t think it would happen to her, a high school basketball star from Nashville.
 She was shocked to learn that she’d contracted the virus from her boyfriend.